VincentPauley/vinnies-cards/README.md

 ### Features

-[ ] - need a form component with radios that handles all of the pre-populated options consistently seen with these models.
+[X] - need a form component with radios that handles all of the pre-populated options consistently seen with these models.
+[ ] - get other components into SelectFromList component

+=== Select From List Enhancements ===
+[ ] - collapse on selection and allow for change if requested [ ] - animations
+[ ] - better color schemes

 [ ] - brand name translated on FE
 [ ] - for card add - card type should be enabled only after brand & year